-14 As Constructed records
+15 As Constructed records

-The Contractor shall provide the following as constructed records in relation to each pile, no later than 28 days after completion of piling:
+The Contractor shall provide the following As Constructed records in relation to each pile, no later than 28 days after completion of piling:

-- 1. The base RL and diameter of pre-bore used. - 2.
+- 1. The base Height and diameter of prebore if used. - 2.
 Pile driving log at maximum interval of 0.25 m, showing the number of blows required for the interval, hammer type / model, hammer input energy or drop height, cushioning material type and thickness and when it was changed, date and time of start and end of pile driving. - 3.
 In relation to the last 10 blows for each pile, for each blow the set, temporary compression, job hammer type and hammer input energy or drop height. - 4.
 PM record for the entire section of pile driving where a PM was used (last 10 blows), both in graphical and tabular (digital) format. - 5.
 Where a high strain dynamic test (PDA) has been undertaken, the test record shall include at least all the above data for example; job hammer details, energy input, set (to an accuracy of at least 1 mm), as well as the full pile driving record for each blow from start to finish.
-This record shall also include a depth or RL record accurate to 1 mm. - 6.
-The base RL of both steel tube, concrete plug and reinforced concrete pile shaft. - 7.
+This record shall also include a depth or Height record accurate to 1 mm. - 6.
+The base Height of both steel tube, concrete plug and reinforced concrete pile shaft. - 7.
 Assessment of the pile capacity, cleanliness of the shaft wall and base and location of the transfer zone certified by an RPEQ. - 8.
-Tremie Pouring Record for each pile.
+Tremie Pouring Record for each pile. - 9.
+All concrete test results. - 10.
+As Constructed survey records in accordance with this Technical Specification and MRTS56 Construction Surveying.

-15 Supplementary requirements
+16 Supplementary requirements